Equine gastric ulcer syndrome: Pathophysiology

 The digestive system of the horse evolved for its grazing lifestyle, where it would almost constantly eat small amounts of roughage throughout the day.
 Unlike carnivores, who produce stomach acid during meals, horses constantly secrete acid to help digest this source of grass, leading up to 9 gallons produced per day.
 Unchecked, the stomach acid can lower the pH to levels that will damage the gastric mucosa, leading to ulcers.

 The stomach is divided into two main sections: a squamous region at the upper 1/3 of the stomach near the cardiac sphincter, and a lower glandular region.
 These two regions are separated by a band of tissue called the margo plicatus.
 The pH of the stomach contents varies by location.
 The most dorsal part of the stomach has the highest pH, usually close to 7, dropping to a pH of 3.0–6.0 near the margo plicatus, and reaching as low as 1.5–4.0 in the glandular regions.
-In foals, pH is uniform since all gastric contents are liquid, and pH rises for a around one hour after milk ingestion.

 The esophagus and dorsal stomach is made of stratified squamous epithelium, which is only weakly protected from the effects of hydrochloric acid, and those cells deeper in the layer of tissue transport hydrogen ions intracellularly, leading to death.
 This region is therefore especially vulnerable, and accounts for 80% of all gastric ulcers.
 The glandular portion produces hydrochloric acid and enzymes such as pepsinogen, as well as bicarbonate and mucus that helps prevent self-digestion.
 Mucosal blood flow is also an important factor in glandular epithelium health, since it provides oxygen and nutrients to the cells and helps to remove excess hydrogen ions.

 When a horse is on a diet high in roughage, the fibrous mat of chewed roughage provides a physical barrier and helps prevent splashing of acid up onto the squamous region of the stomach.
-Additionally, the horse's saliva is alkaline, and provides a chemical buffer that is produced during constant chewing and swallowing.
+Additionally, the horse's saliva provides a chemical buffer for the acidic pH and is produced during constant chewing and swallowing, which is encouraged by high roughage.

 Both the esophagus and duodenum are also at risk for ulceration.
 Esophageal ulceration is partially prevented by the tone of the cardia sphincter to prevent reflux, as well as by saliva, which both washes the esophagus and contains mucins that can help protect its surface.
 The duodenum is protected by its motility which removes HCl, glands in its surface that produce mucins, and products from the pancreas, including bicarbonate, to help neutralize the acidity.
 Most duodenal ulcers occur in foals, and there appears to be an association between duodenal ulcers and enteritis in these animals.
-Duodenal ulcers may result in inflammation of the duodenum so profound it blocks gastric emptying, which can cause severe gastric ulcers and occasionally esophageal ulcers.
-Often this must be treated with a gastrojejunostomy, which is a risky procedure.
+Pyloric or duodenal ulcers may result in inflammation of the duodenum so profound it blocks gastric emptying, which can cause severe gastric ulcers and occasionally esophageal ulcers.
+Perforation secondary to ulcers, although rare, can occur both in the stomach and the duodenum, producing peritonitis.
+Rupture can not be predicted by ulcer severity as seen on endoscopic examination, and clinical signs are often not present until just prior to the event.